 Sending in bi-weekly payments to your credit cards is a little-known way to save money and get out of debt for good.
 Here’s how it works.

 Assume you have $5,000 on a credit card with an interest rate of 17%.
-If you only pay the minimum each month you’ll end up taking 14 years to pay off your debt, adding an extra $4,119 in interest.
+If you only pay the minimum each month, you will end up taking 14 years to pay off your debt – and pay $4,119 in interest.